 The same scalable principles are everywhere when you look.
 You just need to understand the metaphors used.
 Whether it’s Japanese swordsman Miyamoto Musashi’s Book of Five Rings applied to modern-day business, or mathematician John Von Neumann and economist Oskar Morgenstern’s Theory of Games and Economic Behaviour being applied to athletic programme design.

 Rather than blindly following (metaphors) literally, look deeper.
 Without such reflection you simply have a cult.
 Don’t be defined by labels – Scientist, Christian, Buddhist, CrossFitter, Thai boxer – and simply follow others that define themselves with the same labels.
 What fits you?
 What’s your truth?
-No one tool can serve every purpose, find what best suits each purpose and don’t just follow blind dogma.
+No single tool can serve every purpose, find which best suits each purpose (for you) and don’t just follow blind dogma.

 Understand why you do what you do, how it applies to you as an individual.
 Why are you performing a Ram Muay, wearing amulets?
 Just because it’s what Thai boxers do?
 Why are you eating Paleo?
 Just because that’s what everyone else is doing at the gym?
 What are the underlying principles?
 What’s the bigger picture?
 At the heart of it all, the principles are consistent, but the applications very.
 Open mindedly listen to all available input, experiment and then build your own jig-saw with the pieces that fit you.
 I hope you’ll find some pieces to fit your own puzzle on this site, just keep digging.